MontaVista-OpenSourceTechnology/clixon-backend-helper/README.md

 ## The Python Interface

-See the README.md in the clixon_beh directory for information about the Python interface.
+See the README.md in the `clixon_beh` directory for information about the Python interface.
+For a starter overview, see VADE\_MECUM.md in the `clixon_beh` directory.